Can a Light Bulb Cause a Fire? What Every Homeowner Needs to Know

 • Frequent Bulb Replacement: Repeatedly needing to replace bulbs in a particular fixture may signify an underlying issue causing excessive heat buildup.

-Engaging in preventive action can help in reducing the risk of fires that may result from light bulb ignition.
+Engaging in preventive action can help in reducing light bulb caused fires

 • Use Correct Wattage: Always follow the recommended wattage for your light fixtures to avoid overheating and fire risks.